 We also added sun-dried tomatoes and tomato paste to really intensify those flavors.
 The pasta here is really like a bonus.
 Toss spaghetti with the ratatouille, fresh herbs, and parmesan, and it’s pretty amazing.
 But toast up a baguette and do the same thing…also amazing.

 I have to say it again that this ratatouille pasta dish is amazing and so may of our readers have tried it at home and agree but if you happen to crave Asian flavors, then check out or Soy Sauce Butter Pasta with Shrimp and Shiitakes recipe, it’s the bomb also!

 Preheat the oven to 400 degrees.
 In a large mixing bowl, combined diced zucchini, eggplant, onion, and cherry tomatoes.
 Make sure that all the vegetables are diced in about the same size as the tomatoes.

 In a small bowl, combine the olive oil, minced garlic, sun-dried tomatoes, tomato paste, and 1 tablespoon minced onion (just grab a couple pieces of onion from that big bowl and mince it up.
-This minced onion nonsense is one of those things that my weird and rather nit-picky father did for this ratatouill, and I don’t quite have an explanation for why we’re doing it, but he would get mad if I didn’t put it in here plus we can’t really argue with the results so yeah.
+This minced onion nonsense is one of those things that my rather nit-picky father did for this ratatouille, and I don’t quite have an explanation for why we’re doing it, but he would get mad if I didn’t put it in here plus we can’t really argue with the results so yeah.
 Yay run-on sentences!).